repobee/repobee/docs/getting_started.rst

     [INFO] Pushed files to https://some-enterprise-host/gits-pet-demo/spam-master-repo-2 master

 Note that there was a ``[WARNING]`` message for the username ``eggs``: the user does not exist.
-At KTH, this is common, as many (sometimes most) students will not have created their GitHub accounts until sometime after the course starts.
+At KTH, this is common, as many (sometimes most) first-time students will not have created their GitHub accounts until sometime after the course starts.
 These students will still have their repos created, but the users need to be added to their teams at a later time (for example with the ``gits_pet add-to-teams`` command).
-This is one reason for why we use teams for access
-privileges: it's easy to set everything up even when the students have yet to create their accounts (given that their usernames are pre-determined).
+This is one reason for why we use teams for access privileges: it's easy to set everything up even when the students have yet to create their accounts (given that their usernames are pre-determined).

 And that's it, the organization is primed and the students should have access to their repositories!